UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 * libraries in requirement.txt: pip install -r requirement.txt (the use of virtual environment is recommended)

 ## Project Structure
-Discussion&Response: include the csv files of the opted-in reviews, submissions information (e.g. paper ids and acceptance/rejection decisions) and author responses.
-Will be published later.
+* Discussion&Response: includes the csv files of the opted-in reviews, submissions information (e.g. paper ids and acceptance/rejection decisions) and author responses.
+Will be published once allowed.
-RebuttalAnalysis: code used to build the after-rebuttal score predictor. 'classify_after_label.py' includes the main function for the predictor. 'predict_after_score.py' builds a regression to predict the after-rebuttal score for each reviewer (its results are not reported in the orginal paper).
+* RebuttalAnalysis: code used to build the after-rebuttal score predictor. 'classify_after_label.py' includes the main function for the predictor. 'predict_after_score.py' builds a regression to predict the after-rebuttal score for each reviewer (its results are not reported in the orginal paper).